What Are the Warning Signs of a Carbon Monoxide Leak?

 - And fatigue

-If you or anyone in your family starts getting sick, especially combined with any of the above signs, leave the house right away for fresh air before you dial 911.
+If you or anyone in your home starts getting sick, especially combined with any of the above signs, leave the house right away for fresh air before you dial 911.

-Prevention is always better than a cure, especially when it comes to carbon monoxide.
-First, check that there are carbon monoxide detectors in appropriate places.
-Building codes require them close to any bedrooms, on each level of your home and in rooms with gas-powered equipment.
-For extra safety, it’s smart to use interconnected detectors so that whenever one detects CO, all of them will sound.
-Test these detectors monthly and swap them out when necessary, about every five to seven years.
+It’s always better to prevent issues than respond to them, especially regarding CO gas exposure.
+To start, check that there are carbon monoxide detectors in all the right places.
+Building codes mandate them in hallways near all bedrooms, on each level of the house and in rooms with fuel-burning appliances.
+For an additional safety measure, it’s wise to use interconnected detectors so that whenever one detects CO, all of them will alarm you as well.
+Perform monthly testing and replace them as needed, about every five to seven years.

-- Work with local Experts to regularly inspect your heating system, fireplaces (both gas and wood), and any other fuel-burning appliances.
+- Work with local Experts to regularly inspect your heating system, gas or wood fireplace, and any other fuel-burning appliances.

-- Never use grills, portable backup generators or similar equipment indoors or in enclosed spaces.
+- Avoid using grills, portable backup generators or similar equipment inside the house or garage.

-- Turn on the range hood when cooking with a gas-fired oven or stove, and never use these appliances as a heat source.
+- Turn on the range hood whenever you’re cooking with a gas-powered oven, and avoid using these appliances to try and heat your home.

-Service Experts Heating, Air Conditioning & Plumbing Can Help Protect Your Home and Family
+Service Experts Heating, Air Conditioning & Plumbing Will Help Ensure You and Your Family’s Safety

-At Service Experts Heating, Air Conditioning & Plumbing, we know the risks of carbon monoxide gas.
-That’s why our team offers the best possible service for your heating and ventilation needs.
-We’ll do our best to keep your home comfortable, cost-efficient, and most importantly, secure.
+At Service Experts Heating, Air Conditioning & Plumbing, we know the dangers of carbon monoxide poisoning.
+That’s why our team offers reliable and effective services for your heating and ventilation needs.
+We’ll keep your home cozy, cost-efficient, and most importantly, secure.
 Please contact us today to confirm you have the necessary measures against carbon monoxide leaks.